BDC Hamburger Icon

 What are the benefits of POS cash registers?

-• Inventory management: Inventory is one of the main selling points of a POS.
+• Inventory management: Inventory is one of a POS system’s primary selling points.
 Top POS systems have built-in inventory management.
-They can track stock changes after every sale automatically and make replenishment much easier to manage.
+They can track stock changes automatically after every sale and make replenishment much easier to manage.

 • Data analytics: A POS reduces labor costs by digitizing sales data.
-Instead of manually entering receipt information into a computer automatically, you can utilize the data analytics to create POS reports.
+Instead of manually entering receipt information into a computer automatically, you can utilize data analytics to create POS reports.
+POS retail reports can help you make informed decisions on staffing, inventory and more.

-• Time and attendance tracking: A POS simplifies administrative tasks.
-A time clock can be integrated into the POS, making tracking employee hours and labor statistics easier.
-This would include timers to schedule mandatory breaks and rotations in stations or responsibilities and staffing changes to handle sales traffic patterns.
+• Time and attendance tracking: If you integrate a time clock into your POS system, you can easily track employee hours, sales and labor statistics.
+Helpful timers can schedule mandatory breaks, rotations in stations or responsibilities and staffing changes to handle sales traffic patterns.

 How much does a POS system cash register cost and where do you buy it?